Gowanus Canal: In popular culture

 Thomas Wolfe described the "huge symphonic stink" of the canal which was "cunningly compacted of unnumbered separate putrefactions" in his 1940 novel You Can't Go Home Again.
 The 1985 film Heaven Help Us used Carroll Street Bridge as a filming location.
 In Jonathan Lethem's Motherless Brooklyn (1999), a character refers to the canal as "the only body of water in the world that is 90 percent guns".
 In Joseph O'Neill's novel Netherland (2008), the remains of one of the protagonists are found in the Gowanus Canal.
 In an episode of the TV show Bored to Death, called "The Gowanus Canal Has Gonorrhea!", two antagonists threaten the show's hero with a swim in the canal.

 In 2014, So What?
 Press published an issue of its comic series Tales of the Night Watchman, entitled "It Came from the Gowanus Canal", about a toxic sludge monster who lives in the canal and takes revenge on a gangster who once dumped bodies there.
-It was written by Dave Kelly and illustrated by Molly Ostertag.
+It was written by Dave Kelly and illustrated by Lee Knox Ostertag.
 The publisher also produced a fake movie poster in conjunction with the Gowanus Souvenir Shop based on the issue in 2015.
 In 2017, a sequel to the comic was produced with the title "It Came from the Gowanus Canal...Again!"
 It was written by Dave Kelly, drawn by Brett Hobson, colored by Clare DeZutti, with a cover by Tim Hamilton.
 In the sequel, the monster returns and takes revenge on criminals who are responsible for the death of a young boy, but the Night Watchman must protect one of the killers to stop the monster.

 In November 2015, Gothamist posted a video that featured a fisherman saying that he had just caught a three-eyed catfish in the canal.
 Although the story was later posted by a number of news outlets, experts expressed skepticism about the fish story.
 A New York Times article indicated that the three-eyed catfish was a hoax perpetrated by the performance artist Zardulu.